emard/ulx3s/doc/MANUAL.md

     ddtcmd -oft -svfsingle -revd -if ulx3s_flash.xcf -of bitstream.svf

-For FT2232 generic cable, this openocd config file can be used with above file "ecp5.ocd" to program "file.svf":
+For FT2232 generic cable, this openocd config file can be used with above file "ecp5.ocd" to program "bitstream.svf":

 file "ft2232.ocd"